Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 Thursday, September 21, 2023, 1:00 – 3:00 pm PST

-Join us for an overview of the credit risk approach proposed in the Consultation Paper to achieve sound, risk-sensitive capital requirements that address the features of the economic landscape for B.C.’s credit unions.
+This session is an overview of the credit risk approach proposed in the Consultation Paper to achieve sound, risk-sensitive capital requirements that address the features of the economic landscape for B.C.’s credit unions.

 As part of BCFSA’s commitment to engaging proactively with credit unions and other stakeholders throughout the Capital Modernization Project, a diverse group of representatives from B.C. credit unions were appointed to serve as members of its Credit Union Capital Modernization Working Group (“Working Group”) following an open call for members to all B.C. regulated credit unions.